-How to watch a total eclipse of the moon | EarthSky.org
+How to watch a total eclipse of the moon | Astronomy Essentials | EarthSky

 Penumbral eclipse ends.
 The light, outer penumbral shadow leaves the moon.
 The eclipse is over.

-4. Can you see a selenelion?
 Here’s one more thing you might want to watch for.
 It’s rare to get to see it from any one location on the globe, but very cool if you’re in the right spot to catch it.
 If you’re in just the right spot on Earth, you might observe the eclipsed moon setting while the sun rises – or the eclipsed moon rising while the sun sets.
 This is called a selenelion.
 Celestial geometry says this should not happen.
 After all, in order for an eclipse to take place, the sun and moon must be exactly 180 degrees apart in the sky, in a perfect alignment known as a syzygy.
 Such perfection – needed for an eclipse to take place – would seem to make it impossible to view the sun and eclipsed moon above your horizon simultaneously.

-But – thanks to atmospheric refraction, the same effect that causes a spoon in a glass of water to appear broken in two – you might actually see images of the sun and totally eclipsed moon, both above your horizon at once, lifted up by the effect of refraction.
+But thanks to atmospheric refraction – the same effect that causes a spoon in a glass of water to appear broken in two – you might actually see images of the sun and totally eclipsed moon, both above your horizon at once, lifted up by the effect of refraction.

 The eclipse map above is courtesy of the NASA eclipse site.
 It shows your best chance of witnessing selenelion – a totally eclipsed moon and sun both above the horizon simultaneously – at or near the very narrow band labeled U2-U3 on the worldwide map above.

-It’s along the narrow U2-U3 path (crossing Africa and the Middle East) where the totally eclipsed moon is about to set in the west as the sun sits low in the east at sunrise January 21.
-Or, if you’re in far northeastern Asia (Siberia), you might catch a selenelion with the totally eclipsed moon in the east as the sun sits low in the west at sunset January 21.
+It’s along the narrow U2-U3 path (crossing Africa and parts of Europe) where the totally eclipsed moon is about to set in the west as the sun sits low in the east at sunrise May 16.
+Parts of Canada and eastern Hawaii may be able to see the eclipsed moon rise in the east as the sun sets in the west on the evening of May 15.
 Of course, you’ll need an absolutely level horizon to see a selenelion.

 You still might be able to see a selenelion of a partially eclipsed moon and the sun both above the horizon from a wider swath of the world.
 Given clear skies and an unobstructed horizon, the section on the worldwide map between U1 (beginning of partial umbral eclipse, before totality) and U2 (beginning of total lunar eclipse) might be in a position to witness a selenelion of a partial eclipse.
-Eastern Africa and the Middle East might see a partial eclipse selenelion at sunrise January 21.

 Those residing in between U3 (end of total lunar eclipse) and U4 (end of partial umbral eclipse, after totality) might have some chance of seeing a partially eclipsed moon and the sun in the same sky, too.
-Northwest Africa and Eastern Europe might see a partial eclipse selenelion at sunrise January 21.

-Meanwhile, folks living in the Hawaiian Islands might see a partial eclipse selenelion at sunset January 20.

 Click here for a larger view of the worldwide map.

-Click on this handy sunrise/sunset calendar to find out your sunrise/sunset times and moonset/moomrise times.
+Click on this handy sunrise/sunset calendar to find out your sunrise/sunset times and moonset/moonrise times.
 Be sure to to check the moonrise and moonset box.

 Even if you’re along this U2-U3 path, or near it, you’ll want to have your binoculars handy because the totally eclipsed moon will be contending with the light of day.